Dr John Steel

 After spending a number of years in the print industry as a graphic designer and originator, John decided to study for a degree in politics at the University of Sheffield.
 Following his undergraduate degree John went on to study for a PhD in political theory.
-His PhD focused on freedom of speech and its ideological components in early to mid-nineteenth century radical newspapers and pamphlets.
+His PhD focused on the role that the concept of freedom of expression played in 19th-century radical politics.

 While completing this research, he took up a research post at Sheffield Hallam University focusing on the use of internet technologies in higher education.
-Following stints teaching politics at both Sheffield Hallam University and the University of Sheffield, John was appointed as lecturer in Journalism Studies in February 2005 and Senior Lecturer in December 2018.
+Following stints teaching politics at both Sheffield Hallam University and the University of Sheffield, John was appointed as Lecturer in Journalism Studies in February 2005 and Senior Lecturer in December 2018.

 Teaching and research

 He is principal investigator on Defining Freedom of the Press, a major collaborative AHRC-funded project launched in June 2018.
 This interdisciplinary project explores the ethical and regulatory complexities of the legacy news media, digital news innovators and third sector activist organisations across Europe and the UK.

 - JNL312 Journalism and Political Communication